sailoog/openplotter-documentation/en/how_does_it_work.md

 * Serial devices connected by USB port.
 * Any computer or portable device connected to the same network.

-Most of these sources send NMEA 0183 data directly but others, like SDR AIS or sensors, need to be processed by OpenPlotter to convert raw data to NMEA 0183.
+Most of these sources directly send data in the maritime format called NMEA 0183.
+Others, like SDR AIS or some sensors, need to be processed by OpenPlotter to convert raw data to NMEA.

 All these sources are combined in a single NMEA data stream which can be sent to: